Christian-Stieber/Christians-Steam-Framework/ReadMe.md

 * making a C++ framework to write Steam bots, similar to projects such as SteamKit
 * making a bot to idle cards
 * making the bot create trades for cards
-* while everything is in one source tree right now, I fully intend to separate the actual "bot" from the "framework" eventually.

 As for the time beyond, I don't know yet.
 This is a one-man spare-time project, so I'm trying to stick to a reasonably realistic plan.